-Not all search engine results pages look the same.
-With the recent rise in rich results, some searches produce a simple list of links, some include answer boxes up top, some have product ads at the top of the results page, and some have a map of local results that dominate the page.
+Not all search engine results pages (SERPs) look the same.
+With the rise in rich results, some searches produce a simple list of links, some include answer boxes up top, some have product ads at the top of the results page, and others have a map of local results that dominate the page.

-Knowing what the search results page looks like for the term you’re targeting is crucial for knowing how best to optimize your blog posts to land the best spots on the page and make sure your content stands out once you do.
+Knowing what the search results page looks like for the term you’re targeting is crucial for knowing how best to optimize your blog posts to both land the best spots on the page, and make sure your content stands out once you do.

 4. Optimize for Rich Results When Relevant.

 If your SERP research reveals keywords that do bring up rich results, the approach you take when optimizing your content should be based on the specific type of results that win that page.
 In some cases, that will mean using schema markup to help your content stand out in the main list of results, in other cases it will mean optimizing your blog post to aim for the featured snippet.